-EHS managers of lower-risk facilities know that providing a safe, healthy and comfortable work environment is key to employee productivity and engagement.
-As a result, many EHS programs include an ergonomic component to mitigate safety risks while enhancing employee well-being.
-Unfortunately, as companies expand operations to new locations, hire new staff, and more to more flexible workspaces, ergonomics can get lost in translation.
+EHS managers of lower-risk facilities know that providing a safe, healthy, and comfortable work environment is key to employee productivity and engagement.
+As a result, many EHS programs include an ergonomic component, beginning with conducting an ergonomic assessment.

 What Is an Ergonomic Assessment?